Critical Gaussian multiplicative chaos: Convergence of the derivative martingale: Introduction

-The partition function of the non-standard $c=1$ (genus zero) random surface then scales as a function of the area $\mathcal A$ as \cite{GubserKleban,KKK,Kleb2,sugino} with an apparent suppression of logarithmic terms.
-This has been attributed to the appearance for $c=1$ of a tachyon field of the \textit{atypical} form $T(\varphi)\propto e^{2\varphi}$ \cite{GubserKleban,KKK,Kleb3}.
-Heuristically, this would seem to correspond to a measure of type \eqref{measintro}, but we know that the latter vanishes for $\gamma=2$.
-(See Proposition \ref{prop:stand} below.)
-The literature about the analogous problem of branching random walks \cite{AidShi,HuShi} also suggests for $\gamma=2$ a \textit{logarithmically renormalized} measure obtained by multiplying by $\sqrt{\log (1/\varepsilon})=\sqrt{t}$ the object (see \eqref{defchaos} below) whose limit is taken in \eqref{measintro}, but we expect this to converge (up to constant factor) to the same measure as the derivative martingale \eqref{derivintro}.
-In order to model the non-standard theory, it might be necessary to modify the measures introduced here by explicitly introducing ``atoms'' on top of them, using the procedure described in \cite{BJRV,Dup:houches,PRL} for adding atoms to $\gamma<2$ random measures.
-In the approach of \cite{BJRV,Dup:houches,PRL}, the ``dual Liouville measure'' corresponding to $\gamma < 2$ involves choosing a Poisson point process from $\eta^{-\alpha-1}d\eta M_\gamma(dx)$, where $\alpha = \gamma^2/4 \in (0,1)$, and letting each point $(\eta,x)$ in this process indicate an atom of size $\eta$ at location $x$.
-When $\gamma =2$ and $\alpha = 1$, we can replace $M_\gamma$ with the $M'$ of \eqref{derivintro} and use the same construction; in this case (since $\alpha = 1$) the measure a.s.\ assigns infinite mass to each positive-Lebesgue-measure $A \in \mathcal B(\mathbb R^d)$.
-However, one may use standard L\'evy compensation to produce a random distribution, assigning a finite value a.s.\ to each fixed $A \in \mathcal B(\mathbb R^d)$ with a positive atom of size $\eta$ at location $x$ corresponding to each $(\eta,x)$ in the Poisson point process.
-We suspect that that this construction is somehow equivalent to the continuum random measure associated with the non-standard $c=1,\gamma=2$ Liouville random surface with enhanced bottlenecks, as described in \cite{GubserKleban,KKK,sugino}.
+with an apparent suppression of logarithmic terms.
+This has been attributed to the appearance for $c=1$ of a tachyon field of the \textit {atypical} form $T(\varphi)\propto e^{2\varphi}$ \mbox{\cite{GubserKleban,KKK,Kleb3}}.
+Heuristically, this would seem to correspond to a measure of type~(\ref{measintro}), but we know that the latter vanishes for $\gamma=2$.
+(See Proposition~\ref{propstand} below.)
+The literature about the analogous problem of branching random walks \cite {AidShi,HuShi} also suggests for $\gamma=2$ a \textit{logarithmically renormalized} measure obtained by multiplying by $\sqrt{\log(1/\varepsilon)}=\sqrt{t}$ the object [see~(\ref{defchaos}) below] whose limit is taken in~(\ref{measintro}), but we expect this to converge (up to constant factor) to the same measure as the derivative martingale~(\ref{derivintro}).
+In order to model the nonstandard theory, it might be necessary to modify the measures introduced here by explicitly introducing ``atoms'' on top of them, using the procedure described in \cite{BJRV,Duphouches,PRL} for adding atoms to $\gamma<2$ random measures.
+In the approach of \cite{BJRV,Duphouches,PRL}, the ``dual Liouville measure'' corresponding to $\gamma< 2$ involves choosing a Poisson point process from $\eta^{-\alpha-1}\,d\eta M_\gamma (dx)$, where $\alpha= \gamma^2/4 \in(0,1)$, and letting each point $(\eta,x)$ in this process indicate an atom of size $\eta$ at location $x$.
+When $\gamma=2$ and $\alpha= 1$, we can replace $M_\gamma$ with the $M'$ of~(\ref{derivintro}) and use the same construction; in this case (since $\alpha= 1$) the measure a.s. assigns infinite mass to each positive-Lebesgue-measure $A \in\mathcal B(\mathbb R^d)$.
+However, one may use standard L\'evy compensation to produce a random distribution, assigning a finite value a.s. to each fixed $A \in \mathcal B(\mathbb R^d)$ with a positive atom of size $\eta$ at location $x$ corresponding to each $(\eta,x)$ in the Poisson point process.
+We suspect that that this construction is somehow equivalent to the continuum random measure associated with the nonstandard $c=1,\gamma=2$ Liouville random surface with enhanced bottlenecks, as described in \cite{GubserKleban,KKK,sugino}.